ACME-Climate/acme_processflow/source/configuration.rst

 See `here for real life configuration examples <https://github.com/E3SM-Project/processflow/tree/master/samples>`_

+For an example config with all the available options turned on see the :ref:`example_config`

 Run configuration is broken into 6 major sections:

     * :ref:`global_config`  options used by all components